Chromian diopside in matrix of a Colorado kimberlite. |

 Some of the cognate crystals and xenocrysts found in kimberlite, lamproite and lamprophyre include diamond and other rare minerals.
 Since these are associated with kimberlite (kimberlite is one a few magmas that originates deep enough to sample these) they have become known as ‘kimberlitic indicator minerals’ in the diamond exploration industry.
 The kimberlitic indicator mineral suite includes chromian diopside, chromian enstatite, pyrope garnet, picroilmenite, chromite and diamond.
 When kimberlites are found with sufficient quantities of diamond, it may be mined for diamond.
 The other gemstones, chromian diopside and pyrope garnet that could provide value-added gems to the mine, are in nearly every case ignored by mine operators due to their lower value and possibly due to ignorance.
 However, recovering these gems and marketing them effectively would provide added value.
 As it stands, only collectors who gain access to mine tailings, recover these other gemstones usually by hand sorting from the mine tailings.

-Facet-quality chromian diopside, pyrope garnet, almandine garnet and spessartine garnet collected from anthills in the
+Facet-quality chromian diopside, pyrope garnet, almandine garnet and spessartine garnet collected from anthills in the the Butcherknife Draw region of the Green River Basin (Wyoming) by the author. |

 Some specimens collected in the State Line district have included chromian diopside megacrysts up to 2 inches across, impressive pyrope-almandine megacrysts up to 5 inches in diameter, and eclogite and peridotite (lherzolite) cobbles (filled with chromian diopside) up to 1.5 feet in diameter.
 One eclogite nodule recovered from the Sloan kimberlite contained 20% diamond!
 At the Iron Mountain district (Wyoming), several kimberlites have chromian diopside, but not in as great quantity as those in the State Line district.